haydenliu/ml-book-d0693/content/pages/index.md

           You will learn the fundamental concepts of classification, and build a movie recommender using Naive Bayes.
-It will also demonstrate how to fine-tune a model, an important skill for every data science or MLmachine learning practitioner.
+It will also demonstrate how to fine-tune a model - an important skill for every data science or ML practitioner.
       - content: >
           ### Recognizing Faces with Support Vector Machine